 - scant 1/8 teaspoon oregano**

-When ready to cook, place chicken on grill or hot skillet over medium-high heat and cook or grill until just done.
+When ready to cook, place chicken on hot grill or hot skillet over medium-high heat and grill or cook until just done.
 Remove, rest a few minutes if able, then chop into small pieces.
 Save chicken and any juices together to make the burritos or bowls.

-- Vinegar: I found nothing that indicated Chipotle uses vinegar, but Chipotle, but vinegar (standard to an Adobo sauce) adds a little pep that is missing in other home-made versions.
+- Vinegar: I found nothing that indicated Chipotle uses vinegar, but vinegar (standard to an Adobo sauce) adds a little pep that is missing in other home-made versions.

 * If the chicken is thick, slice in half horizontally.